 Student Development in Higher Education

-The application deadline for Fall 2019 has passed.
-The next application cycle will be for Fall 2020; this program does not consider late applications and does not admit students for the spring semester.
+The application period for Fall 2020 admissions will open October 1, 2019.
+The University and program applications will be due December 1, 2019*.
+Please note that last year's program application is currently posted and should be used as a reference only.
+The Fall 2020 program application will be available October 1, 2019.
 Please contact the College of Education Graduate Studies Office at firstname.lastname@example.org for any questions and to be added to the list to be notified when information sessions are scheduled in late-fall 2019.

 Student Development in Higher Education (SDHE) is a unique field of professional practice in U.S. higher education.
 The field attracts those who are interested in post secondary education career opportunities, both in- and outside the classroom.
 The profession is focused on student-centered learning, drawing upon an established and growing body of research, based in traditional disciplines, emerging theoretical perspectives, and principles of human diversity and potential.
 The SDHE program seeks to develop reflective, scholar-practitioners with an understanding of